nats-io/nats-streaming-server/README.md

 Of course you can build the latest version of the server from the master branch.
 The master branch will always build and pass tests, but may not work correctly in your environment.
 You will first need Go installed on your machine (version 1.5+ is required) to build the NATS server.

+See also the NATS Streaming Quickstart [tutorial](http://site-nats-streaming-staging.zeppole.buffalo.im/documentation/tutorials/nats-streaming-quickstart/).

 ### Running

 The NATS Streaming Server embeds a NATS Server.
-Starting the server with no argument will give you a server with sane default settings and a memory based store.
+Starting the server with no argument will give you a server with default settings and a memory based store.

 ```
 > ./nats-streaming-server